Fayetteville Water Quality at a Glance

 1,4-Dioxane

-Source: Industrial solvent entering the Cape Fear River from upstream wastewater treatment plants and manufacturing facilities
+Source: Industrial solvent entering the Cape Fear River from upstream wastewater treatment plants and manufacturing facilities in the broader watershed.

 Please read – our information